 Is it harmful to workout and exceed your target heart rate?

 If you go beyond your workout target heart rate, you might suffer some harmful consequences.
-When you exceed 85% of your target heart rate, you might get sore muscles and joints.
-You’ll be at risk of overtraining, and that may discourage you from achieving your weight loss goals or exercising to your full potential.
+For example, when you exceed 85% of your target heart rate, you might get sore muscles and joints.
+In addition, you’ll be at risk of overtraining, which may discourage you from achieving your weight loss goals or exercising to your full potential.

-Are wearable devices useful to check on your heart rate zones?
+Are wearable devices helpful in checking on your heart rate zones?

 Which heart rate zone is best for fat burning?

 However, the different heart rate zones have considerable overlap.
 Therefore, it’s possible to get similar results from different heart rates, as long as you’re working out.
-The American Council on Exercise (ACE) cautions against depending too much on the fat-burning heart rate.
+However, the American Council on Exercise (ACE) cautions against depending too much on the fat-burning heart rate.

 To wrap up

 When you want to achieve the best results from exercising, you must work out at the proper level of intensity.
 This goes hand in hand with learning about the different heart rate zones and what they are.
-Learning how to figure out your heart rate zones is also important.
+Therefore, learning to figure out your heart rate zones is also important.

-If you feel as if you’re not at any level of exertion, or maybe your heart rate is too low, then you can try to step things up to a more intense fat-burning zone.
-Also, if you feel like you are working too hard, increasing your heart rate beyond a safe range, then you can consider backing off a bit.
-You should always consult your doctor before starting any vigorous exercise program.
+If you feel you’re not at any level of exertion, or maybe your heart rate is too low, you can try to step things up to a more intense fat-burning zone.
+Also, if you feel like you are working too hard, increasing your heart rate beyond a safe range, you can consider backing off a bit.
+Of course, you should always consult your doctor before starting any vigorous exercise program.